Random diffusivity scenarios behind anomalous non-Gaussian diffusion: From the microscopic to the macroscopic level and the other way around

 Laplace diffusion represents a process with an exponential spread in space, which in 1D is characterized by $p(x,t) \propto \exp(-|x|/\lambda(t))$, being $\lambda(t)$ a time-dependent scaling~\cite{metzler2020superstatistics,postnikov2020brownian}.
 It has been reported for tracers diffusing in complex fluids, such as particles with fluctuating size~\cite{hidalgo2020hitchhiker} or hard-sphere colloidal suspensions~\cite{guan2014even}, in the anomalous spreading dynamics of amoeboid cells~\cite{cherstvy2018non}, protein crowding in lipid bilayers~\cite{jeon2016protein}, and in diffusing diffusivity models~\cite{chechkin2017brownian,chubynsky2014diffusing}.
 There are also experiments where Laplace diffusion emerges, although only during timescales shorter than the correlation times of tracers~\cite{wang2009anomalous,wang2012brownian}.

 For our present purpose, let us consider a Laplace diffusion with power-law temporal scaling, given by

-in which $D_0$ is an effective diffusivity and $\gamma$ a parameter that characterizes the dynamics, such that the second moment is given by $\langle x^2 \rangle = 2 D_0 t^{\gamma}$.
-To uncover the superstatistics behind Eq.~(\ref{eq:distributionLaplace}), we rewrite it in a self-similar form, in terms of the invariant variable $\xi=|x|/t^{\gamma}$, namely,
+in which $D_0$ is the ensemble diffusivity and $\gamma$ a parameter that characterizes the dynamics, such that the second moment is given by $\langle x^2 \rangle = 2 D_0 t^{\gamma}$.
+To uncover the superstatistics behind Eq.~(\ref{eq:distributionLaplace}), we rewrite it in a self-similar form, in terms of the invariant variable $\xi=|x|/t^{\frac{\gamma}{2}}$, namely,